shrikantbadwaik/sub-voyager-devvit/README.md

 - **Level 4 (Pro Explorer)**: 500-999 points
 - **Level 5 (Legend)**: 1000+ points

-## 🧪 CI/CD

-SubVoyager uses GitHub Actions for automated testing and deployment:

-- ✅ **Build & Test**: Automated on every push and PR
-- ✅ **Code Quality**: ESLint, Prettier, TypeScript checks
-- ✅ **Security**: npm audit, dependency review
-- ✅ **Staging Deploy**: Auto-deploy to staging on main branch
-- ✅ **Production Deploy**: Manual approval required

-See [CI_CD_SETUP.md](./CI_CD_SETUP.md) for complete documentation.

-## 🔒 Security

-We take security seriously.
-All dependencies are regularly audited, and we follow best practices for data handling and user privacy.

-See [SECURITY.md](./SECURITY.md) for our security policy and vulnerability management.

 ## 📝 Contributing

 Contributions are welcome!
 Please follow these guidelines: